Lipscomb University

-Lipscomb University is a private university in Nashville, Tennessee.
+Lipscomb University is a private Christian university in Nashville, Tennessee, United States.
 It is affiliated with the Churches of Christ.
-The campus is located in the Green Hills neighborhood of Nashville, between Belmont Boulevard to the west and Granny White Pike on the east.
-Student enrollment for the fall 2016 semester was 4,632, which included 2,986 undergraduate students and 1,646 graduate students.
+The campus is located in the Green Hills neighborhood of Nashville; it also maintains one satellite location called "Spark" in Downtown Nashville to serve the business community.
+Total student enrollment for the fall 2022 semester was 4,704, which included 2,955 undergraduate students and 1,749 graduate students.
+Lipscomb has been rated the #3 Best College in Tennessee.

-It also maintains one satellite location called "Spark," in Downtown Nashville to serve the business community.

 History

 Lipscomb University was founded in 1891 by David Lipscomb and James A. Harding.
 The campus grounds consist predominantly of the former estate of David Lipscomb, who donated it to the school.
 The school was always intended to function as a Christian liberal arts institution.
 It is still affiliated with the Churches of Christ and a seminary is part of the university.

 In an early catalog, the founders expressed their views about providing a liberal education that included Christian underpinning:

-Several prominent Church of Christ ministers received at least a portion of their higher education here (see Notable alumni below).
-The university remains thoroughly affiliated in the Churches of Christ: Potential full-time, undergraduate faculty must prove their membership in a Church of Christ before being hired.
+Several prominent Church of Christ ministers received at least a portion of their higher education here.
+The university remains thoroughly affiliated in the Churches of Christ: potential full-time, undergraduate faculty must prove their membership in a Church of Christ before being hired.

 Its original name was the Nashville Bible School, which was changed to David Lipscomb College, then to Lipscomb University.
-Lipscomb graduated its first senior class in 1948, leaving behind the name of junior college forever.
+Lipscomb graduated its first senior class in 1948.
 In 1954, the Southern Association of Colleges and Schools granted Lipscomb its first accreditation.
 In 1988, Lipscomb attained Level III (master's degree-granting) status and became known as Lipscomb University.

-All full-time, undergraduate students are required to take Bible classes and attend chapel twice a week.
-(Half of these chapels are now held in the sports facility Allen Arena, and half are "break-out" sessions that are held in multiple places on the same schedule.)

-The university operates an on-campus high school and middle school as part of its training of teachers and research programs.
-The associated elementary school moved to a renovated former public school a few blocks away in 1986.
-All three form Lipscomb Academy, offering Pre-kindergarten through high school education.

-In January 2019, the university launched LipscombLEADS, a $250 million fundraising campaign to fund various improvements to the campus, including new academic buildings, renovations to existing academic and residence buildings, and new programs.
-Additionally, funds will go to increased financial aid for students and growing the endowment.
-At the time of announcement, $186 million had already been raised from 42,000 donors.